moaz-shamim/reactJourney/12MegaBlog/QuickStart.md

    - **`unsubscribe()`**: This method is commonly used to detach or unsubscribe from an event listener or observable.
 It's a way to clean up resources and prevent memory leaks when the component is no longer in use.

-In simpler terms, this piece of code is making sure to unsubscribe or stop listening to changes when the component is about to be removed from the screen.
-It's a good practice to clean up any subscriptions or listeners to avoid potential issues.
+_In simpler terms, this piece of code is making sure to unsubscribe or stop listening to changes when the component is about to be removed from the screen.
+It's a good practice to clean up any subscriptions or listeners to avoid potential issues._

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 # (Phase-07) Building Production grade Pages and Set Routing.